davisreinaguerra/Brainrender/README.md

-# Basic brainrender Workflow

-Brainrender is a python program that is best downloaded via pip in a brainrender-specific anaconda environment.
+# Cell Detection Coordinates

+Follow the examples described in https://github.com/davisreinaguerra/Wallace-Lab-Brain-Registration-Workflow to obtain a CSV file which contains Allen CCFv3 X, Y, and Z coordinates (* in millimeters) for all cells of a given class in a given brain.
+Or if you would like, use the practice data ('some_cells.csv').

+# Installing Brainrender

-In an anaconda terminal navigate to whatever directory your python file is in, then create an environment
+In an anaconda terminal, navigate to whatever directory your python file is in, then create an environment for brainrender

 ```
 (base) >conda create brainrenderenvironment